-Shettles found male sperm to be smaller, would swim faster and have a shorter life span than the female sperm.
+Shettles found sperm containing a Y chromosome were smaller, would swim faster and have a shorter life span than the sperm containing an X chromosome.
 He believed that if a couple had sex around the time of ovulation the male sperm would be more likely to reach the egg before the female sperm.
 If the egg fertilized the couple were more likely to conceive a baby boy.
 Female sperm were found to be slower, fitter and would live longer than male sperm so making love earlier in the fertile window meant they would still be alive to fertilize the egg, and more likely to conceive a baby girl.

 Whilst it’s a fascinating theory, studies since then have shown that the timing of sex in relation to ovulation doesn’t actually influence whether you conceive a boy or a girl.2

 Whether you are interested in conceiving a boy or a girl, it’s still important to remember that there are only a few days in every cycle when you can get pregnant.
-Using Clearblue Digital Ovulation Tests or Visual Ovulation Test helps you identify your 2 most fertile days, so you can be confident you are trying at the right time.
+Clearblue Digital Ovulation Tests identifies your 2 most fertile days so you can be confident you are trying at the right time.

 And the Clearblue Advanced Ovulation Test typically identifies 4 or more fertile days giving you more opportunities to get pregnant.3